Hey music freaks!

 No Wonder!

 I went ahead and instead of going through my email, I went to www.vintagekustom.com. you're right, I was coming in from a different route.
 Yes, i found the amp and cabinet too.
-Now i know they do go together .
+Now i know they do go Confused together .
 Once again you hooked me up, thanks.